 The line work and advances in lighting technology are particularly impressive when a character model is shown.
 The “ray of god” can be seen coming through the character’s armpit, and light can actually shine through objects to create a shadow on the environments behind people.
 Pitchford was also rather secretive about the identity of a character shown in the tech demo, suggesting that she may be in the final game.

 Borderlands 3 brings four new playable characters into the fold and we’re introduced to all of them in the official announcement trailer.
-Just as in prior games in the series, each falls into a class and sports unique combat abilities.
+Just like prior games in the series, each falls into a class and sports unique combat abilities.

 Amara: Making a new addition to the Siren class, Amara brings a more melee-focused approach to combat.
 Her action skill consists of conjuring up six telekinetic arms for a ground-pounding punch attack.